miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Disabled true sight for Vick, Killer, Cathayan and Blood Guardian.
 +Adjusted Blood Shot and Boil damages and added missing Boil sound.
 +Changed active discpline durations to fit better to graphic effect.
++Improved stat messages for Auspex, Fortidude, Potence and Protean.
 Made indirect disciplines not traceable and NPCs comfort loud ones.
 Fixed disciplines for non-humans and Protean claw effects and icons.
 Renamed Bloodsuckers' to Bats' Communion and Purge to Blood Purge.